PHenegan/Chip8-Interpreter/README.md

 This is also a good starting point before moving on to other retro interpreters/emulators, and seemed interesting to learn about.

+## What Works?
+What's Left?
+- Running the test IBM instruction works.
+- Other (more advanced) programs are currently untested, though I am reasonably confident that most of the instructions work as intended.
+- Ideally I will add flexibility for other behavior (some CHIP-8 instructions are ambiguous and have conflicting implementations, so adding toggles and options would allow for flexibility there)
+- The CHIP-8 sound timer works but currently doesn't actually play any sound.
+I want to see if I can play a tone or something directly through SDL but I may have to find an MP3 or WAV file for it
+- Right now the controls are set in a header file which is relatively easy to configure, but adding support for something like a json or yaml config file would allow more flexibility by offering configuration at runtime instead of compile-time.
+- I may eventually add CHIP-48 or SUPER-CHIP support, though honestly that is pretty unlikely since I would likely want to move on to other emulators/ISA interpreters.

 ## Setup

 This interpreter is written in C using GCC.
 The only requirements for the emulator are a